As an Amazon Associate we earn from qualifying purchases.

-Here in San Diego, we have the luxury of having delicious Mexican food available at our fingertips.
+Here in San Diego, I have the luxury of having delicious Mexican food available at my fingertips.
 Whether you are chowing down on tacos at 2 in the morning or grabbing a burrito on your lunch break, Mexican food is an integral part of the San Diego experience.

 Key to that experience is Pico De Gallo, also known as Salsa Bandera (which means “flag sauce,” due to it matching the colors of the Mexican flag), or Salsa Fresca (meaning “fresh sauce”).